kalpesh-uttarwar/SRM/README.md

 # SRM
-this is my first made website of out rice mill
+this is my first made website of our rice mill